oracle-livelabs/goldengate/atp-streaming/introduction/gb-intro.md

 ### Prerequisites

 * Familiarity with Oracle GoldenGate is helpful, but not required
-* Familiarity with Oracle Cloud Infrastructure is helpful, but not required
+* Familiarity with Oracle Cloud Infrastructure and OCI Streaming is helpful, but not required
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported

 ## Learn more